Edit Your Practice’s Procedures, Codes, Adjustments, and Prices

 Run the Table Editor (ted)

-Run the Table Editor (ted) from the Partner Configuration window.
+Run the Table Editor (ted).

 Select Table #6, Procedures